AnshRaj112/AnshRaj112/README.md

 ### Full Stack Web Development
 As a full stack web developer, I have experience working with both front-end and back-end technologies.
 My skill set includes:
-- **Front-end**: HTML, CSS, JavaScript, React.js, Next.js
+- **Front-end**: HTML, CSS, JavaScript, React.js, Angular
 - **Back-end**: Node.js, Express.js
 - **Databases**: MongoDB, SQL

 ### Python Programming
-I am currently expanding my knowledge in Python, exploring its applications in web development, data science, machine learning and artificial intelligence.
+I am currently expanding my knowledge in Python, exploring its applications in web development, data science, and automation.
 Python is a versatile language that complements my existing skills and opens up new possibilities for development.

 ### Prompt Engineering
 In my role as a prompt engineer, I work on designing, testing, and optimizing prompts for various applications.
 This involves: